DDF Files in DATA Folder May Confuse PSQL

 • A Comparison of Elliott 7.5, 8.2, 8.5, 8.6 and 8.6 V2 DDF Files

 Release Date: 11/15/2022 Last Updated: 06/25/2024 Version: 7.5 & Up DDF Files are used to define the PSQL database schema.
-Generally speaking, we distribute four different types of DDF files for different versions of Elliott releases: 7.5 DDF: These ...
+Generally speaking, we distribute five different types of DDF files for different versions of Elliott releases: 7.5 DDF: These ...